joshuadavidthomas/mcp-django/README.md

 ## License

-mcp-django-shell is licensed under the MIT license.
+mcp-django is licensed under the MIT license.
 See the [`LICENSE`](LICENSE) file for more information.